Swanfield/chambermanual/pages/theme/theme_index.md

 ### 4. Option 1: Build the Theme (*without* the github-pages gem) {#option1}

-Use this option if you're not planning to publish your Jekyll site using [Github Pages](https://pages.github.com/).
+Use this option if you're not planning to publish your Jekyll site using [GitHub Pages](https://pages.github.com/).

 Bundler's Gemfile is how it specifies and manages project dependencies are managed.
 Although this project includes a Gemfile, this theme doesn't have any dependencies beyond core Jekyll.
-The Gemfile is used to specify gems needed for publishing on Github Pages. **If you're not planning to have Github Pages build your Jekyll project, delete these two files from the theme's root directory:**
+The Gemfile is used to specify gems needed for publishing on GitHub Pages. **If you're not planning to have GitHub Pages build your Jekyll project, delete these two files from the theme's root directory:**

 * Gemfile
 * Gemfile.lock